sonikasomanna5/sonikasomanna5/README.md

-- 👋 Hi, I’m @sonikasomanna5
+- 👋 Hi, I’m Sonika
-- 👀 I’m interested in web devwlopment
+- 👀 I’m interested in Techno
 - 🌱 I’m currently pursuing my B.E
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...